About Us

 • SSE Renewables - Viking Energy WindfarmChevron-down

-SCBF have signed two legally-binding agreements with Viking Energy – one for funding of £400,000 a year while the development was being built from 2020 to 2024 and another for the main core funding of £2,214,500 a year (index-linked) for the lifetime of the development.
-The main funding started when the wind farm began sending the first commercial energy through the new interconnector cable to the Scottish mainland in September 2024.
+The first agreement provided £400,000 per year while the wind farm was being built, from 2020 to 2024.
+The second agreement covers the main, long-term community benefit funding of £2,214,500 per year (index-linked) for the lifetime of the wind farm.
+This main funding began in September 2024, when the wind farm first sent commercial electricity through the new interconnector cable to the Scottish mainland.

-This £400,000 funding agreement was used by SCBF to operate the Advance Grant Scheme to fund projects supported by Shetland’s community councils.
-The four community councils that have a turbine in their area – Tingwall Whiteness and Weisdale, Sandsting and Aithsting, Delting, and Nesting and Lunnasting – were allocated £50,000 a year to support projects and the other 14 community councils £10,000 a year.
+The £400,000 annual funding was used by SCBF to run the Advance Grant Scheme, which funded projects supported by Shetland’s community councils.
+The four community councils with a wind turbine in their area — Tingwall, Whiteness and Weisdale; Sandsting and Aithsting; Delting; and Nesting and Lunnasting — each received £50,000 per year.
+The remaining 14 community councils each received £10,000 per year.

-SCBF is now looking to see how the community benefit fund can be used to supplement and enhance existing funding schemes, from whatever source, and to help tackle local needs and priorities in imaginative and creative ways.
+SCBF is now looking at how the community benefit fund can be used to complement and strengthen existing funding schemes from all sources.
+Our aim is to help address local needs and priorities in creative and innovative ways.
 Full details of our funding schemes are in the Business Plan.

 • History of SCBF and VEWFChevron-down